xaliphostes/gcc-ubuntu-docker/README.md

+# Install gcc/g++ using docker
+ Install gcc/g++ using docker in order to automatize the compilation process: c++ lib + python binding.

+ Here, only the ubuntu image + the necessary tools (compiler, git, cmake, python and emacs) are installed.

 ## Create the docker image
-The image (running ubuntu) will all all the necessary tools to compile C++.
+The image (running ubuntu) have all the necessary tools to compile C++.
 ```sh
 docker build -t dev-environment .
 ```

 ## Run the container using the generated docker image
-From thsi folder :
+From this folder :
 ```sh
 docker run -it \
     -v emacs-config:/root/.emacs.d \